tylerlittlefield/blizz/README.md

 ## Additional Setup

-Installing the package alone isn’t enough to get started.
-You will need to create a developer account at Blizzards new [dev portal](https://develop.battle.net/).
+You need to create a developer account at Blizzard’s [**dev portal**](https://develop.battle.net/).
 Once you’ve created an account, a client needs to be made.
 Creating a client will produce a **Client ID** and **Client Secret**.
 With these credentials you can simply run:

 ``` r
 blizz_auth("your_client_id", "your_client_secret")
 ```

-This will do a couple things:

-1. Store the Client ID and Secret in the `.Renviron` file.
-If you don’t have one, it’ll create one for you.
-2. Run a system command to produce an **authentication token** which is then stored in `.Renviron`.

 After this, you’re all set.